$\ell^2$ Betti numbers and coherence of random groups: Minimum conditions and -homology

 for $P\in \Z$ and $\nu_p \in \Q K$.
 Addition is termwise, and multiplication is given by the linear extension of the twisted convolution formula \eqref{eq_TwistedConvolution}. \end{defn} The Novikov ring is thus the ring of formal power series in $(\Q K)[[t,t^{-1}]]$ which are `infinite only in the positive direction'---that is, there is some $P$ such that $\nu_p = 0$ for all $p< P$.
+Observe that the Novikov ring contains $\Q G$, and hence multiplication turns it into a $\Q G$-module.

 Note that every element of $x = \sum_p \mu_p t^p \in \Nov$ has a \emph{support}

 which is a subset of $\Z$ bounded from below.